BiditG/MedQA/README.md

 ### Switch to Yarn/npm

-This starter uses pnpm by default, but this choice is yours.
-If you'd like to switch to Yarn/npm, delete the `pnpm-lock.yaml` file, install the dependencies with Yarn/npm, change the CI workflow, and Husky Git hooks to use Yarn/npm commands.
+This project uses pnpm by default, but you can switch to Yarn/npm.
+Delete `pnpm-lock.yaml`, reinstall, and update any CI/Husky commands accordingly.

 ## License